zammad/zammad-admin-documentation/manage/slas/learn-by-example.rst

 .. hint::

-   If they don’t make sense to you, don’t worry—just skip ahead to :doc:`how-do-they-work` to learn about all the options in detail, then come back here to see them in action.
+   If they don't make sense to you, don't worry - just skip ahead to :doc:`how-do-they-work` to learn about all the options in detail, then come back here to see them in action.